- Students fees and finance

 5. When should my class end and how should I leave the space?

-Classes should end 10 minutes to the hour to allow the cleaning of touchpoints such as desks and IT equipment and also to ensure that contact is limited between classes vacating and entering the space and to help support the management of building capacities.
+For classes which are happening face to face, on campus, they should end 10 minutes to the hour to allow the cleaning of touchpoints such as desks and IT equipment and also to ensure that contact is limited between classes vacating and entering the space and to help support the management of building capacities.

 6. Will a register be taken?